 In 2019, bureau staff assisted the Forest Service by performing ecological inventories on 1,366 acres in Allegheny National Forest.

 State Forest Expansion

 DCNR added 766 acres to the state forest system in 2019.

 Deer Management Assistance Program (DMAP)

-Established by the Pennsylvania Game Commission, the Deer Management Assistance Programs (DMAP) helps landowners whose lands are impacted by deer over-browsing or who have specific deer management goals that include harvesting additional antlerless deer.
+Established by the Pa.
+Game Commission, the Deer Management Assistance Programs (DMAP) helps landowners whose lands are impacted by deer over-browsing or who have specific deer management goals that include harvesting additional antlerless deer.
 DCNR’s goal is for a healthy deer herd and a healthy forest that can provide a full suite of benefits and values to citizens.

 The DMAP program allows DCNR to promote forest regeneration by targeting the most vulnerable and severely impacted tracts for additional antlerless deer harvests.
-In 2018, DCNR was granted 22,848 DMAP coupons in 83 units in its continued effort to control the deer population in vulnerable and severely impacted forest tracts.
+In 2019, DCNR was granted 29,755 DMAP coupons in 98 units in its continued effort to control the deer population in vulnerable and severely impacted forest tracts.

 Expansion of Interactive Hunting Map

 The DCNR Bureau of Forestry continues collaboration with the Pennsylvania Game Commission to update an interactive, online map that now incorporates State Game Lands.